 Throughout their employment JRC also requires all staff to participate in ongoing training programs.
 All direct care staff working with students receive a minimum of 30 hours of in-service training per year.
 Additional training is available to any employee who would like to request a refresher or review a specific topic.
 Trainers are readily available to field questions or concerns.

 The format of the training differs depending on the subject matter being presented.
 Trainees watch videos, attend lectures, read assigned material, and demonstrate skills either in the classrooms, residences, or at the training center with a staff trainer.

 Selected Staff will receive advanced training such as administration of medication to students, supervisor training, and student-specific treatment programs.

-All JRC staff members involved in the development, application, monitoring, data collection and review of behavioral intervention plans that include the use of aversive interventions must be certified by JRC to do so.
-In addition to partaking in orientation, in order to be considered certified to implement treatment plans with aversive therapy all JRC employees must successfully complete training on: Safety Care; Restraint Regulations; Privacy Rights of Students; Procedures on Behavior Management, and Incident Reporting.
+All JRC staff members involved in the development, application, monitoring, data collection and review of behavioral intervention plans must be certified by JRC to do so.
+In addition to partaking in orientation, in order to be considered certified to implement treatment plans all JRC employees must successfully complete training on: Safety Care; Restraint Regulations; Privacy Rights of Students; Procedures on Behavior Management, and Incident Reporting.
 All JRC staff members must successfully renew the certification each year.

 Administrative staff members and teaching staff attend outside workshops and conferences.
 JRC’s staff trainers attend workshops several times a year in the areas of abuse reporting, restraint, and FA/CPR.
 Trainers need to be certified in the various subject areas and these credentials are updated on a regular basis.
 Staff may also participate in off-site conferences and workshops, as appropriate.